ApprenticeAI/frapy/docs/topics/leaks.rst

 =============================

-It happens quite often (sometimes by accident, sometimes on purpose) that the Scrapy developer passes objects referenced in Requests (for example, using the :attr:`~frapy.Request.cb_kwargs` or :attr:`~frapy.Request.meta` attributes or the request callback function) and that effectively bounds the lifetime of those referenced objects to the lifetime of the Request.
-This is, by far, the most common cause of memory leaks in Scrapy projects, and a quite difficult one to debug for newcomers.
+It happens quite often (sometimes by accident, sometimes on purpose) that the Frapy developer passes objects referenced in Requests (for example, using the :attr:`~frapy.Request.cb_kwargs` or :attr:`~frapy.Request.meta` attributes or the request callback function) and that effectively bounds the lifetime of those referenced objects to the lifetime of the Request.
+This is, by far, the most common cause of memory leaks in Frapy projects, and a quite difficult one to debug for newcomers.

 In big projects, the spiders are typically written by different people and some